dougsweetser/Q/docs/Math/analysis.md

 da0 da2 over 3, 2 da0 da3 over 3\) ](../images/Math/analysis/s_gr_5.gif)

-The scalar part is known in physics as the Minkowski interval between two events in flat spacetime.
-If e~0~^2^ does not equal one, then the metric would apply to a non-flat spacetime.
+The scalar part is known in physics as the Minkowski interval between two events in flat space-time.
+If e~0~^2^ does not equal one, then the metric would apply to a non-flat space-time.
 A metric that has been measured experimentally is the Schwarzchild metric of general relativity.
 Set e~0~^2^ = (1 - 2 GM/c^2^ R), and calculate the square of dq: